 The English version of quarkus.io is the official project site.
 Translated sites are community supported on a best-effort basis.

-Build, Sign and Encrypt JSON Web Tokens
+Build, sign, and encrypt JSON Web Tokens

-According to RFC7519, JSON Web Token (JWT) is a compact, URL-safe means of representing claims which are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code(MAC) and/or encrypted.
+JSON Web Token (JWT) is defined by the RFC 7519 specification as a compact, URL-safe means of representing claims.
+These claims are encoded as a JSON object and can be used as the payload of a JSON Web Signature (JWS) structure or the plaintext of a JSON Web Encryption (JWE) structure.
+This mechanism enables claims to be digitally signed or protected for integrity with a Message Authentication Code (MAC) and encrypted.

 Dependency